Randalburks/CMSE802_Project/README.md

 ## Structure

-The `/src/` folder contains source code modules and Python scripts (.py files).
-The `/notebooks/` folder holds the Jupyter notebooks used for analysis and visualization.
-The `/data/` folder includes raw and processed data files or data source documentation.
-The `/tests/` folder is for unit tests to validate the implementation.
-The `/docs/` folder contains supplementary documentation or reports.
-The `/results/` folder includes model outputs, figures, and saved checkpoints. `README.md` provides an overview and instructions for the repository.
+- `/src/`: Source code modules and Python scripts (.py files)
+- `/notebooks/`: Jupyter notebooks for analysis and visualization
+- `/data/`: Raw and processed data files or data source documentation
+- `/docs/`: Supplementary documentation or reports
+- `/results/`: Model outputs, figures, and saved checkpoints
+- `README.md`: Overview and instructions for the repository

 ## How to Run